Away With The Steiners

 Walking the Hooker Valley Track in winter

 If you are planning to walk the track in winter, I recommend keeping an eye on the weather forecast in the days prior.
-We could see ahead that there was a clear day forecast, with rain either side, and so made the decision to push on from Dunedin to Twizel especially.
-A good decision in hindsight.

 A shady start to the trail setting out in the morning.

-Hooker Valley track with kids
+Walking the Hooker Valley Track with kids

-The Hooker Valley Track with kids is a great option for a family day walk.
 Our kids were 5 and 7 at the time and didn’t find it hard.
 They particularly enjoyed the swing bridges, and were excited to know there were three on the trail.

-The most exciting parts of the trail are a tie between hearing the distant rumble of an avalanche and trying to touch the icebergs floating on Hooker Lake!
+The other most exciting parts of the trail are a tie between hearing the distant rumble of an avalanche and trying to touch the icebergs floating on Hooker Lake!

 The iconic suspension bridges are even more epic in real life.

-Know before you go
+Things to know before you go

-If you are unsure of the weather forecast you can check the track conditions at the Visitor Centre before starting out, or check online with MetService for Aoraki/Mount Cook National Park here.
+If you are unsure of the weather forecast you can check the track conditions at the Visitor Centre before starting out.
+Or check online with MetService for Aoraki/Mount Cook National Park here.

-What to bring
+What to bring and pack – Hooker Valley Track

-The Aoraki/Mount Cook area experiences very fast changes in weather.
-Plan ahead, dress accordingly and pack a day pack that is prepared for this.
+It is always recommended to plan ahead, dress accordingly and pack a day pack that is prepared for this.

 All layers on plus waterproof hiking boots, playing with icebergs at Hooker Lake.

-Getting there
+Getting there – Hooker Valley Track

-The nearest towns to the Hooker Valley Track are Aoraki Mt Cook village (2 km), Twizel (56 km) and Tekapo (96 km).
-The drive from Twizel took us approximately 45 minutes in our campervan.
+The nearest towns to the Hooker Valley Track are Aoraki Mt Cook Village (2 km), Twizel (56 km) and Tekapo (96 km).

 Pulled over to look the view and check out some sheep on the road to Mount Cook.